-- Dynamic Innovation Ecosystem. knowledge Innovation will translate and ideas into new products, and/or new and better processes.
-This requires an ecosystem involving knowledge and R&D institutions, product and process design, marketing, and entrepreneurs.
-Government will support the creation of innovation ecosystems and their evolution to becoming a dynamic ecosystem that eventually generates not only more, but quality jobs. - Enhanced Connectivity.
+Dynamic Innovation Ecosystem.
+Innovation will translate knowledge and ideas into new products, and/or new and better

+Enhanced Connectivity.
 As an archipelago, the Philippines has unique challenges with connectivity.
 Digital connectivity is only one form, as physical connectivity through infrastructure and transport is similarly important to link markets to each other; connect urban centers to rural areas; and facilitate the movement of people whether for employment, business and marketing transactions, or even socialization and recreation.
 Communities should be linked to these opportunities through the development of local road networks that reduce the costs of transport, while also adopting active mobility options and e-vehicles.